GREAT SMOKY MOUNTAINS NATIONAL PARK

 The National Park offers a variety of activities throughout the year including 800 miles of trails for hiking, exploration and plenty of sightseeing.
 There are countless photo opportunities along the park’s beautiful scenic routes.
 Weather conditions in the mountains tend to be moderate making it a favorite vacation spot for couples and families alike.

-Great Smoky Mountains National Park officials are providing vehicle-free access on the Cades Cove Loop Road each Wednesday through September 1, in an effort to improve the visitor experience and to reduce congestion.
+Great Smoky Mountains National Park officials are providing vehicle-free access on the Cades Cove Loop Road each Wednesday from May 4 through September 28, in an effort to improve the visitor experience and to reduce congestion.
 For more information, click here.

 Podcast lover and want to know more about our beautiful Great Smoky Mountains?
 Then check out a great podcast from The Group travel Voice as they interview Great Smoky Mountains National Park employee Dana Soehn.
 Check back for other great podcasts that we’ll add periodically.

 If you’re planning on “roughing it”, there are numerous camps located within the Smoky Mountains or you can try out one the Pigeon Forge campgrounds featuring sizeable picnic areas that are perfect for any size gathering.
 Of course, the city also has a variety of other lodging options including cabins, hotels and condos that are priced to suit a variety of budgets.